-How a unique partnership between Turning Point and Community Rail Cumbria is transforming the lives of service users…
+How a unique partnership between Turning Point residential drug treatment services and Community Rail Cumbria is transforming the lives of service users…

 One part of the Railway Journey to Recovery programme is the Green Road project.
 Running since 2017, it involves weekly visits to Green Road railway station where residents tend to the hedgerows and flowerbeds, feed the birds and maintain the station buildings.
 Involvement in the project has seen a profound change in the confidence and self-esteem of residents.